Testing for Heteroscedasticity in High-dimensional Regressions: Simulation experiments

 \subsection{Empirical sizes of the tests}

 We explore the performance of these tests using different combination of $p$ and $n$.
-The sample sizes $n=100, 500, 1000$ and ratios $p/n = 0.05, 0.1, 0.3, 0.5, 0.7, 0.9$ are considered.
-Empirical sizes of the tests are obtained using 5000 replications for each scenario.
-According to the model (\ref{model}), the design matrix $X_i$ are assumed to be multi-normal.
+The sample sizes $n=100, 500, 1000$ and ratios $p/n = 0.05, 0.1, 0.3, 0.5, 0.7, 0.9$ are considered. {Each simulation is repeated 5000 times to test the stability of the method.
+Empirical size of a test is the percentage of rejected tested cases.} According to the model (\ref{model}), the design matrix $X_i$ are assumed to be multi-normal.
 The error $\varepsilon_i$ is drawn from standard normal as the size and power of the proposed tests are invariant with respect to different scalings of variance function.
 The nominal test level is 5\%.

-Table \ref{table1} presents the empirical sizes of the ALRT, CVT, White and BP tests.
+Table \ref{table1} presents the empirical sizes of the ALRT, CVT, White and BP tests {(values close to 5\% are better)}.
 The proposed ALRT and CVT tests are consistently accurate in all tested combinations of $(p, n)$ (including the smallest ones); they largely outperform the White and BP tests.
 This good performance can be explained by a fast convergence in the limiting results of ALRT (Theorem 1) and CVT (Theorem 2).
 The ALRT test performs a little better than the CVT test for small value of the ratio $p/n$, but the CVT test is preferred when $p/n$ is getting close to 1.
 The BP test loses its size from (approximately) 4\% to 1\% when the ratio $p/n$ increases from 0.05 to 0.5, while the White test has an empirical size of 0.16\% when the ratio is $p/n=0.05$ and sample size is $n=500$ (Notice that this test is not applicable when $p> 25$ due to its dimension-sample-size requirement $p(p+1)/2<n$).